wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/readme.md

    Visual interface for calling dApp functions.

-> See also [collection of useful resources and tools](https://github.com/msmolyakov/awesome-waves) for Waves blockchain.
+> See also [collection of useful resources and tools](https://github.com/msmolyakov/awesome-waves) for the Waves blockchain.